yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ## Feature Flags

-There are two feature flags that enable analytic queries and HJSON configuration respectively:
+There are two feature flags that enable analytic queries and Hjson configuration respectively:

 {% include code_example example="04-analytic-feature-flags" %}

 ## File Layout

-Analtyic model configuration can either be specified through JVM classes decorated with Elide annotations _or_ HJSON configuration files.
-HJSON configuration files can be sourced either from the local filesystem or the classpath.
+Analtyic model configuration can either be specified through JVM classes decorated with Elide annotations _or_ Hjson configuration files.
+Hjson configuration files can be sourced either from the local filesystem or the classpath.
 Either way, they must conform to the following directory structure:

 ```
 CONFIG_ROOT/